 The keratins in the serum feed the hair shaft, while the oil prevents the keratin from drying before it achieves its intended goal.

 Left overnight, these serums will deliver hair that looks strengthened, softer, and breakage-free.

 Anti-frizz treatments are based on a unique technology designed to seal the hair cuticle, lock moisture in, and keep humidity out.

 Some of the best anti-frizz products contain UV filters to protect hair from the sun drying it even more.

-Use anti-frizz products and reparative sprays either on damp hair or as a final coat after styling – to ensure humidity is retained by the hair.
+Use anti-frizz products and reparative sprays on damp hair or as a final coat after styling – to ensure the hair retains humidity.